anantkm/aboutme/README.md

   <tr>
     <td>Computer Vision</td>
     <td>COMP9517</td>
     <td>1.
 Implementing Connected Component Algorithm<br>In this project, I learned basic operations like adjusting brightness, the contrast of the image and other basic operations of image processing.
 Mainly this project taught how to implement Iso-data intensity thresholding, generating a binary image from a given image and performing connected component analysis on the image. <br>Links: <a href="https://github.com/anantkm/COMP9517/tree/main/ConnectedComponent" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/COMP9517/blob/main/ConnectedComponent/Report.pdf" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>2.
 Classification of Ara and Tobacco Plants <br>I used HSV colourspace to extract the green part of the plant, I used SIFT and HOG algorithms to extract features and an SVM Classifier to classify the plants.
 Precision, Recall and ROC were used to evaluate the results.
-You could read about the techiques and code here.<br>Links:  <a href="https://github.com/anantkm/COMP9517/tree/main/PlantClassification" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>3.
+You could read about the techniques and code here.<br>Links:  <a href="https://github.com/anantkm/COMP9517/tree/main/PlantClassification" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>3.
 Detection and Segmentation of Ara and Tobacco Plants - Group Project<br>There were 3 tasks in this project.
 Task 1 - To detect the plants in the image, Task 2- creating a binary image of the plant, Task 3- Multi-instance segmentation.
 I worked on Task 3. <br>Links: <a href="https://github.com/HenryLiangzy/COMP9517_Group" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/COMP9517/blob/main/GroupProject/COMP9517_Group_Project_Result.pdf" target="_blank" rel="noopener noreferrer">Report</a>.</td>
   </tr>
   <tr>
     <td>Neural Networks and Deep Learning</td>
     <td>COMP9444</td>
     <td>1.
 Japanese character recognition <br>Implemented various Neural Networks to solve this problem.
 Experimented with various hyperparameters influence on each network.
 The results can be found in the report.  <br>Links: <a href="https://github.com/anantkm/JapaneseCharacterRecognition" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/JapaneseCharacterRecognition/blob/master/hw1.pdf" target="_blank" rel="noopener noreferrer">Report</a>.<br><br>2.
 Predicting the product review of products sold on Amazon. <br>With all the constraints in place, implemented text preprocessing methods.
-Used LSTM with the linear nural network model and a regularizer tnn.dropout to design the network.<br>Links: <a href="https://github.com/anantkm/productReviewPrediction/blob/main/student.py" target="_blank" rel="noopener noreferrer">Project Source Code</a></td>
+Used LSTM with the linear neural network model and a regularizer tnn.dropout to design the network.<br>Links: <a href="https://github.com/anantkm/productReviewPrediction/blob/main/student.py" target="_blank" rel="noopener noreferrer">Project Source Code</a></td>
   </tr>
   <tr>
     <td>Big Data Management</td>